 If you’re wondering how to become a critical care nurse, the journey entails meeting rigorous education requirements, receiving on-the-job training, and earning certification.
 Additionally, you must meet the ongoing training requirements defined by the American Association of Critical-Care Nurses (AACN).
-Maryville University’s online Bachelor of Science in Nursing (BSN) program helps students gain the skills needed to advance into a critical care nursing career.
+Maryville University’s RN to BSN online program helps students gain the skills needed to advance into a critical care nursing career.

 What Does a Critical Care Nurse Do?

 A critical care nurse provides specialized care to patients who are critically ill or suffer from life-threatening injuries that require advanced care in ICUs, emergency rooms, neonatal ICUs, pediatric ICUs, cardiac care units, cardiac catheter labs, telemetry units, progressive units, and recovery rooms.
 Critical care nurses work alongside other healthcare professionals, including doctors, surgeons, nurse practitioners, clinical nurse specialists, nurse researchers, nurse educators, and healthcare case managers.